 Making a new laboratory design fit within an old building’s framework creates an exciting challenge.
-Deciding whether to strip back to the structural frame or retain areas of façade and building infrastructure requires balancing the age and condition of the building with future performance criteria, the brief, cost and carbon implications.
-As the construction sector increases focus on sustainability, we need to understand and communicate the carbon implications of repurposing rather than demolition.
-Retaining the foundations, concrete frame, and certain façade elements of a defunct 1970’s building for Manchester Met’s Institute of Sport saved circa 1,100 tonnes of carbon, equivalent to 12.6 years of operational carbon – this is certainly a step in the right direction.
+Deciding whether to strip back to the structural frame or retain areas of façade and building infrastructure, requires balancing the age and condition of the building with future performance criteria, the brief, cost and carbon implications.
+As the construction sector increases it’s focus on sustainability, we need to understand and communicate the carbon implications of repurposing rather than demolition.
+Retaining the foundations, concrete frame, and certain façade elements of a defunct 1970s building for Manchester Met’s Institute of Sport, saved circa 1,100 tonnes of carbon, the equivalent to 12.6 years of operational carbon, which is certainly a step in the right direction.

 The key is to work with the existing building – not against it!